 Can I make a change to my research that has already been cleared by the REB?

-The REB has a Change Request form for revisions or amendments to originally cleared research submissions.
+The REB has a Change Request Form (pdf) for revisions or amendments to originally-cleared research submissions.
 Instructions on completion are found in the form.
-Change Requests are reviewed by the REB Co-Chairs and generally have a shorter turn-around time.
+Change requests are reviewed by the REB Co-Chairs and generally have a shorter turn-around time.

 Uh-oh.
 Something went wrong in the course of my research.
 What do I do?

 Any undesirable experience or response is considered an adverse event.
 The adverse event may be emotional, psychological or physiological in nature.
 The Principle Investigator is responsible for reporting any injury, adverse event, or detrimental incident experienced by a research participant that is/may be related to the research procedures.
 Complete the Adverse Events Report (pdf) and submit to the REB Coordinator as soon as possible.

 How long is my ethics approval good for?